Tina Carter: Tosh Mackintosh

 Tina's past relationship with an abusive ex-girlfriend was hinted at when she was introduced.
 On 9 February 2014, it was announced Rebecca Scroggs would play Tosh Mackintosh, her firefighter ex-girlfriend who she would reconcile with.
 Tina tracked down Tosh after realising she still loved her.
 About their relationship, Scroggs said that 'there's something about Tina that Tosh is really drawn to', but Tina's family 'put pressure' on their relationship.
-Shirley was Tosh's main adversary and locked Tina in the lounge of The Queen Vic to try and stop her seeing Tosh after a showdown in which Tosh sprayed Shirley to the ground with her fireman's hose.
+Shirley was Tosh's main adversary and locked Tina in the lounge of The Queen Vic to try to stop her seeing Tosh after a showdown in which Tosh sprayed Shirley to the ground with her fireman's hose.

 Several months into their relationship, Tosh was seen pushing to Tina to have a baby.
 Bradshaw-White said that Tosh pressures Tina into having a baby, telling her 'either they start a family – or she goes'.
 Tina was a bad mother to her daughter Zsa Zsa due to being addicted to drugs at the time, but Tosh insisted that Tina would be a better mother now as she 'really mothers everyone in the family'.
 It was reported that Tosh would become pregnant, but she was seen to lose the baby soon afterwards.
 This caused Tosh to become violent towards Tina again, hitting her on two separate occasions.
 Of the latter, more extreme attack, Jo Harvey Barringer of the Broken Rainbow UK commented that 'the violent punch Tosh (dealt) was calculated to put Tina in her place and to punish Tina for challenging Tosh's dominance in the relationship; a reminder that Tosh was in control and held all the power'.

 Departure

 In October 2020, confirmation surfaced that Bradshaw White would be departing from the show, with her final scenes slated to air around December.
 Tina met her demise on 28 December 2020, succumbing to Gray Atkins, who murdered her upon her discovery of his involvement in his wife Chantelle's death.
 Gray disposed of Tina's body by transporting it out of the square in the trunk of his car.
 Subsequently, Tina was reported missing, leaving uncertainty over whether she had perished or somehow survived.

 Shirley fervently searched for her, eventually abandoning hope in an episode broadcast in January 2022.
 On February 4, it was unveiled that Gray had concealed Tina's remains beneath the floorboards of the Argee Bhajee.
 Viewers witnessed her decomposed body onscreen, confirming her tragic demise.

+Tina's body is found later that month, which sparks an investigation into her death.
+Tina's funeral then takes place in the episode airing on 4 April 2022.